ruggiero/galstep/README.md

 This code uses the algorithm found in Springel, Di Matteo & Hernquist (2005) for generating the initial conditions for a disk galaxy simulation with the code GADGET-2, including a thin isothermal gas component which must me relaxed for a few hundred Myr to reach equilibrium.
+If you are using a simulation code which includes radiative cooling, the relaxation will be a lot faster (a few tens of Myr at most).

 Important: this method fails to generate low mass halos (~10^10 solar masses) in equilibrium, since the velocity distribution for these near